Great Posters and How to Make Them

 By Teresa Sdralevich

 34O x240 mm

 A poster can be many things; a tool for advertisers, a means of propaganda or a call to arms.
 But in order to persuade or provoke, a poster must first inform and engage.

-This award winning book introduces the key conceptual and graphic elements that make up a great poster through simple text, illustrations and activities.
+This book introduces the key conceptual and graphic elements that make up a great poster through simple text, illustrations and activities.
 Young readers are encouraged to think about how to marry two concepts to convey a single message; how to exploit the power of the diagonal and to consider how different typefaces impact on the words they are spelling out.
 Alongside these activities run reproductions of seminal posters through the ages by artists including Tomi Ungerer, Saul Bass and Alejandro Magallanes.

 In the back of the book a selection of collage materials can be used to create incredible compositions.

 Beautifully illustrated and packaged, this is a gift book that will delight and inspire.